“Without love, our efforts to liberate ourselves and our world community from oppression and exploitation are doomed.”1bell hooks

 This doesn’t mean that our experiences and responsibilities are equal or the same.
 Working towards collective liberation means that it is essential for those of us with more privileges to be held to account and develop tolerance for discomfort and self-questioning.
 One way of developing such tolerance is through practices of radical inner work, making time and space to connect with our experience, which can relieve others from having to take care of us.
 But it is also a myth that we can provide all the love and support that we need for ourselves.

 When someone in a privileged position behaves unconsciously, a commonly repeating pattern is that the onus of awareness raising or compassion falls onto those who are most affected by structural oppressions.
-To counteract this pattern, it can help when others sharing the privileged position hold one another to account whilst remaining empathetic, aware that any one of us could be the one to behave or have behaved unconsciously at another moment.
-The question remains, however, of how we can facilitate deeper relationship to do this work across our differences and social positions.
+To counteract this pattern, it can help when others sharing the privileged position take responsibility to intervene and hold one another to account.
+At the same time, it feels important that those with the privileged positionality don’t leave one another behind, practicing empathy and awareness of the possibility that any one of us could be the one to behave or have behaved unconsciously at another moment.2 The question remains, however, of how we can facilitate deeper relationship to do this work across our differences and social positions.

 Building a container